Single-photon-boosted type-I fusion gates

 Linear-optical quantum algorithms rely on the effective realization of two key components: the creation of entangled resource states and entangling measurements, both of which are inherently probabilistic in linear optics.
 Fusion gates represent a central ingredient in the most advanced photonic quantum algorithms.
 Here, we have presented a new approach to boosting their success probability, resulting in a significant improvement in multiplexed resource-state generation and, consequently, a substantial reduction in the resource requirements for universal quantum algorithms in linear-optical platforms.

-The proposed boosted type-I fusion gate achieves a total success probability of $75\%$ using only four ancillary single photons and passive linear optics.
-The gate succeeds directly with probability $62.5\%$, and a distillation procedure raises the total success probability first to $68.75\%$ for a single stage and ultimately to $75\%$ in the asymptotic limit.
-To our knowledge, this is the first type-I fusion protocol to reach an efficiency above $50\%$ using only single photons rather than entangled ancillary states.
+The proposed boosted type-I fusion gate achieves a total success probability of $75\%$ for Bell states, multiqubit GHZ states, and graph states using only four ancillary single photons and standard linear-optical primitives.
+The gate succeeds directly with probability $62.5\%$, while a distillation procedure increases this to $68.75\%$ after one stage and to $75\%$ in the asymptotic limit.
+To our knowledge, this is the first type-I fusion protocol to surpass the $50\%$ limit using only single photons, without requiring entangled ancillary states.